Is your team struggling to keep up with customer requests and complaints during peak season?

 Rewards: delighting customers with loyalty rewards, special offers, and the latest updates regularly.

 Popular book-selling platform Barnes & Noble runs a paid loyalty program.
 Customers can join this program for an annual fee of $25 and get upgraded as VIP members.

+Access to the right technology can help track and cater to rapidly changing buying behavior.
 It would help if you had a solution to help your team handle large volumes of tickets, including post-sale customer inquiries during peak seasons.